Probate Q&A Series

 • Mixing issues can slow the hearing: A creditor claim for expenses paid and an omitted vehicle on the inventory are real probate issues, but they are usually handled through separate estate procedures.
 Combining them with a deed set-aside dispute without clear pleadings can delay decisions.

-• Power of attorney termination and notice: A power of attorney generally ends at death, but disputes often focus on what the agent knew and when, and whether any recordable affidavit was used to claim lack of notice of termination.
+• Power of attorney termination and notice: A power of attorney generally ends at death, but disputes often focus on what the agent knew and when, and whether any affidavit under Chapter 32C was used to address lack of knowledge of termination.

 Related reading: When an estate asset is missing from the paperwork, see options to challenge or correct an estate inventory and what to do if the inventory leaves out assets.